ArtArtArtArt/KMSVault/1EvergreenNotes/Government loan explained.md

 ## [18:10](https://www.youtube.com/?yinotetimestamp=1090)

-But treasury may sell obligations and central bank ay buy them - so people are not really needed.
+But treasury may sell obligations and central bank can buy them - so people are not really needed.
 That is basically "money print".
 That happens because government has monopoly on emission.

 ## [20:03](https://www.youtube.com/?yinotetimestamp=1203)